dasebe/optimalwebcaching/README.md

 * LocalRatio: prior OPT approximation from the paper "A unified approach to approximating resource allocation and scheduling" [Bar-Noy, Bar-Yehuda, Freund, Naor, and Schieber.
 J. ACM 48 (2001)]
 * various other approximations for OPT (Belady-Size, Belady, Freq-Size)

+## Usage

+Traces are expected in the [webcachesim](https://github.com/dasebe/webcachesim/edit/master/README.md) space-separated format with three columns (time, id, size in bytes) and a separate request on each line.

+The CLI parameters of the tools (with examples) are as follows.

+* FOO
+  * format (four parameters, all required):
+    ./foo [trace name] [cachesize in bytes] [solver variant] [output name]
+  * example
+    ./foo trace.txt 1073741824 4 opt_decision_variables.txt

 # External libraries

 This software uses the (LEMON)[http://lemon.cs.elte.hu/trac/lemon] and (Catch2)[https://github.com/catchorg/Catch2] C++ libraries.